vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![OS image for management cluster](img/tko-on-vsphere-nsxt/tkg-installer-12.png)

-1. Check “Participate in the Customer Experience Improvement Program”, if you so desire.
+1. Select “Participate in the Customer Experience Improvement Program”, if you so desire.

    ![CEIP Selection](img/tko-on-vsphere-nsxt/tkg-installer-13.png)

-1. Click on the **Review Configuration**.
+1. Click **REVIEW CONFIGURATION**.

    ![CEIP Selection](img/tko-on-vsphere-nsxt/tkg-installer-14.png)

-1. As of now it is not possible to deploy management cluster for NSX cloud from the TKG installer UI as one of the required field for NSX cloud is not exposed in the UI and need to be manually inserted in the cluster deployment yaml.
-Click on the **Export Configuration** button to download the deployment yaml file.
+    As of now, it is not possible to deploy management cluster for NSX cloud from the Tanzu Kubernetes Grid installer UI as one of the required field for NSX cloud is not exposed in the UI and it needs to be manually inserted in the cluster deployment yaml.

+1. Click on **EXPORT CONFIGURATION** to download the deployment yaml file.

    ![Deployment logs in installer UI](img/tko-on-vsphere-nsxt/tkg-installer-15.png)

-Edit the file and insert the key `AVI_NSXT_T1LR`.
+1. Edit the file and insert the key `AVI_NSXT_T1LR`.
 The value of this key is the tier-1 gateway where you have connected the `tkg-mgmt-ls` network.
 In this example, the value is set to `tanzu-t1-gw`.

 A sample file used for the management cluster deployment is shown below.